unthingable/monster-jam/docs/README.md

 Namely, if a clip is in a nested track and the group is folded, or not in the group when the group is entered, SuperScene will not be able to launch or stop it. **Pro tip**: if you need to fold/unfold groups, make its scene clip part of a SuperScene and not the individual track clips.

+## Device Selector

+Allows directly selecting devices in **CONTROL** mode.
+Keep **CONTROL** pressed to access this.

+* **CONTROL + ...**
+  * **SELECT**: Cycle through available device selector modes
+    * disabled
+    * Device Matrix

+## Device Matrix

+In this mode the clip matrix shows devices in each track, just like in Mixer.
+Press a matrix button to select a device (selecting a device also selects its track).

+Devices are color coded:

+* Native devices
+  * Audio FX: orange
+  * Instrument: yellow
+  * Note FX: cyan
+* Plugins
+  * Audio FX: magenta
+  * Instrument: lime
+  * Note FX: plum

+### Page navigation

+Use **ARROW** keys to:

+* **LEFT/RIGHT**: scroll track bank page
+* **UP/DOWN**: scroll device bank pages

+**NOTE**: unlike scenes, device banks do not all scroll together.
+Instead, devices on each track will scroll only if there are more devices to scroll to, others will stay in place.
+That is, if you have one track with 20 devices and another with 1, you will always see the 1 device while the other 20 are scrolling.

 # Preferences